Optimize mornings with actionable tools and techniques, nourishing breakfast recipes & more!

 Step-by-Step Instructions

-In a large bowl, whisk together oats, coconut, flour and sugar.
+2. In a large bowl, whisk together oats, coconut, flour, and sugar.
 Separately, dissolve baking soda in hot water.

-Melt coconut butter until liquid, and add maple syrup to combine over low heat.
-Add this wet mixture to the dry ingredients and use a spatula or hands to combine.
+3. In a small saucepan, melt the wet ingredients (coconut oil or butter) until liquid, and add maple syrup to combine over low heat.
+Add this wet mixture/butter mixture to the dry ingredients and use a spatula or hands to combine.
 Add dissolved baking soda liquid and mix until a dough forms.
 If the mixture feels dry, you can add hot water by half a tablespoon as needed.

 Secrets to Success

-As always, I recommend using a non-stick baking mat to line your baking trays for the best results.
-It will not only ensure an even bake but also makes for less clean-up and no cookies stuck to the pan!
+• As always, I recommend using a non-stick baking mat to line your baking trays for the best results.
+It will not only ensure an even bake but also make for less clean-up and no cookies stuck to the pan!
 As an alternative, use parchment paper (baking paper).

-Feel free to add additional bake time if you prefer your cookies more on the crisp side.
+• Feel free to add additional cooking time if you prefer your cookies more on the crisp side.

 Storage Tips

-Store your healthy Anzac biscuits in an airtight container at room temperature for up to a week.
+• Store your healthy Anzac biscuits recipe in an airtight container at room temperature for up to a week.

 Recipe FAQs